ibm-cloud-docs/cephaas/connect_vmware.md

     - By default, the appliance is configured with a firewall and therefore does not respond to ping (ICMP) requests.

-    - Initial login has a default password of IBMplugin and requires the user to change the password before continuing.
+    - Initial login has a default password of IBMplug-in and requires the user to change the password before continuing.

-## Register the vSphere plugin into vCenter.
+## Register the vSphere plug-in into vCenter.
-{: #register-plugin}
+{: #register-plug-in}
 {: step}

-1. Log in to the vSphere Plugin appliance as root.
+1. Log in to the vSphere plug-in appliance as root.

-2. Register the vSphere Plugin with the vCenter instance or instances.
+2. Register the vSphere plug-in with the vCenter instance or instances.

     The registration command displays the thumbprint of the vSphere instance for verification.

     ```sh
-    ibm-plugin register -u <vCenter Username> -v <IP_or_FQDN_of_vCenter>
+    ibm-plug-in register -u <vCenter Username> -v <IP_or_FQDN_of_vCenter>
     ```
     {: pre}